-- A.7.1 While AFCA is considering a complaint, the Financial Firm is subject to the following restrictions. - The Financial Firm must not begin legal proceedings against the Complainant, anyone else joined as a party to the complaint or Other Affected Party about any aspect of the subject matter of the complaint. - b) The Financial Firm must not seek judgment or take other action to pursue debt recovery legal proceedings that the Financial Firm began before the Complainant submitted the complaint to AFCA, other than to the minimum extent necessary to preserve the Financial Firm's legal rights. - c) The Financial Firm must not take any action to: - recover a debt the subject of the complaint, including enforcement of a default judgment obtained in court, - (ii) protect any assets securing that debt, - (iii) assign any right to recover that debt, or - (iv) list a default on a Complainant's credit file. - A.7.2 Despite rule A.7.1, the Financial Firm may with AFCA's consent: - begin legal proceedings if the legal limitation period for the proceedings is about to expire - but the Financial Firm may not pursue those legal proceedings other than to the minimum extent necessary to preserve the Financial Firm's legal rights; - b) begin legal proceedings if AFCA agrees to allow the Financial Firm to treat the complaint as a test case and the Financial Firm meets the requirements set out in rule C.2.2(f); - c) exercise any rights it might have to freeze, preserve or sell assets the subject of the complaint; - continue with legal proceedings if the Complainant, anyone else joined as a party to the complaint or Other Affected Party took a step in defending those legal proceedings that went beyond lodging a defence or a defence and counterclaim; - e) continue with legal proceedings about a Small Business (including Primary Producer) credit facility of more than \$5 million; or - f) enforce a default judgment obtained in court.
+- A.7.1 While AFCA is considering a complaint, the Financial Firm is subject to the following restrictions. - The Financial Firm must not begin legal proceedings against the Complainant, anyone else joined as a party to the complaint or Other Affected Party about any aspect of the subject matter of the complaint. - b) The Financial Firm must not seek judgment or take other action to pursue debt recovery legal proceedings that the Financial Firm began before the Complainant submitted the complaint to AFCA, other than to the minimum extent necessary to preserve the Financial Firm's legal rights. - c) The Financial Firm must not take any action to: - (i) recover a debt the subject of the complaint, including enforcement of a default judgment obtained in court, - (ii) protect any assets securing that debt, - (iii) assign any right to recover that debt, or - (iv) list a default on a Complainant's credit file. - A.7.2 Despite rule A.7.1, the Financial Firm may with AFCA's consent: - a) begin legal proceedings if the legal limitation period for the proceedings is about to expire - but the Financial Firm may not pursue those legal proceedings other than to the minimum extent necessary to preserve the Financial Firm's legal rights; - b) begin legal proceedings if AFCA agrees to allow the Financial Firm to treat the complaint as a test case and the Financial Firm meets the requirements set out in rule C.2.2(f); - c) exercise any rights it might have to freeze, preserve or sell assets the subject of the complaint; - continue with legal proceedings if the Complainant, anyone else joined as a party to the complaint or Other Affected Party took a step in defending those legal proceedings that went beyond lodging a defence or a defence and counterclaim; - e) continue with legal proceedings about a Small Business (including Primary Producer) credit facility of more than \$5 million (or higher amount that applies as a result of an adjustment in accordance with rule D.4.3); or - f) enforce a default judgment obtained in court.